Laboratory Studies

 Skin biopsy

 Skin biopsy with appropriate immunohistochemical staining is the key to diagnosing aleukemic leukemia cutis or identifying leukemia cutis, a sign of extramedullary extension of the leukemia, and a poor prognosis.
-This diagnosis will likely impact the most appropriate course of treatment.
+This diagnosis will likely influence the course of treatment.

 Immunophenotyping